infinum/frontend-handbook/React/Project structure.md

     └── WelcomeCard.elements.ts
 ```

+> Moving things to`.elements.tsx` should be the last step in the development process and it should only be used for organizational purposes, i.e. when the main component becomes cluttered and unreadable.

 ## Different component layouts

 Sometimes, you might want to create a component specific for mobile and desktop.
 You might use a tool like [fresnel](https://github.com/artsy/fresnel) for detecting media queries.